Fhahn91/Pygame-Bounce/README.md

 # Pygame-Bounce

+This program was created as a voltunteer project for an introduction to python course.

-Importing pygame module to bounce images around a frame.
+Imports pygame module to bounce images around a frame.